FitzwilliamMuseum/egyptiancoffins/_news/2023-02-10-gharbsoheil_newaniba.md

 At Gharb Soheil, we met [senior community members](https://egyptiancoffins.org/images/news/Community_elders.jpg) who generously invited us into their houses and showed us important objects they had retained to remind them of their traditional homes in the flooded settlements left behind.
 One of these, Husein Shellaly, showed us a type of bed (called "angareeb"), typical of beds used in Nubia that bear a strong constructional resemblence to ancient Egyptian beds but that are now dying out.
-He also showed us [an old stool](https://egyptiancoffins.org/images/news/Shellaly_stool_broken.jpg), which had been in his family for many generations but was now in a sorry state of repair.
+He also showed us traditional stringed instruments and
+[an old stool](https://egyptiancoffins.org/images/news/Shellaly_stool_broken.jpg), which had been in his family for many generations but was now in a sorry state of repair.
 We invited him to bring it along to our pop-up museum the next day with the promise that [Amr would attempt to repair it](https://egyptiancoffins.org/images/news/Stool_repairs.jpg) using the replicas of ancient Egyptian tools.
 You can see in the photos [how successful this was](https://egyptiancoffins.org/images/news/Shellaly_stool_fixed.jpg)!
 Husein is very active on social media and was live posting during our pop-up, which was a novelty for us.
 The pop-up itself was located next to a spice stall, and the stall holder, who
-[initially was a little dubious](https://egyptiancoffins.org/images/news/spice_man_investigates_pop-up.jpg) about what we were up to, became our biggest advocate, urging his customers and any passers-by to come and take a look, and enthusiastically demonstrating and explaining everything on our tables.
+[was, initially, a little dubious](https://egyptiancoffins.org/images/news/spice_man_investigates_pop-up.jpg) about what we were up to, became our biggest advocate, urging his customers and any passers-by to come and take a look, and enthusiastically demonstrating and explaining everything on our tables.